 The Jedburgh CARS project has allocated priority building grant funding to selected buildings within the Jedburgh CARS Boundary.
 Six priority building projects have been identified so far and a programme of repairs will be carried out during the Jedburgh CARS project.

 How were these buildings chosen?

 The buildings were chosen by the Jedburgh CARS Steering Group and are:

 - Currently having an adverse impact on the town centre due to their condition.

 - Establish a sustainable future

 - Demonstrate the benefits of Heritage Led Regeneration

 Can I apply for this grant?

-Priority building grants are only available to buildings selected by the Selkirk CARS steering group.
-However, you may be eligible for our general repairs grant.
+Priority building grants are only available to buildings selected by the Jedburgh CARS steering group.
+However, you may be eligible for our General Repairs Grants.